O-X-L/ansible-opnsense/docs/source/modules/openvpn.rst

 Info
 ****

-You can use the :ref:`ansibleguy.opnsense.service <modules_service>` module to interact with the OpenVPN service.
+You can use the :ref:`oxlorg.opnsense.service <modules_service>` module to interact with the OpenVPN service.

 ----